PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

 - ``time`` [NUMERIC OR STRING, NOT NULL]

   Time point of the measurement in the time unit specified in the SBML model, numeric value or ``inf`` (lower-case) for steady-state measurements.

-- ``timecourseId`` [STRING, NOT NULL, REFERENCES(timecoursesTable.timecourseID)]

-  Timecourse ID as defined in the time courses table described below.
-This column may have ``NA`` values, which are interpreted as *use the model as is*.
-  This avoids the need for “dummy” conditions and timecourses.

 - ``observableParameters`` [NUMERIC, STRING OR NULL, OPTIONAL]